peii14/soal-shift-sisop-modul-2-I01-2021/README.md

 (f) To make his life easier, he wants all of the above to run automatically 6 hours before her birthday (except for point e of course)
 Steven is asking your help who is the greatest of the greats of sisop master to help get her heart.
 Help him!!!

- -To make run 6 hour before birthday so, setting the if to 16:22.
+- To make run 6 hour before birthday so, setting the if to 16:22.
 ```shell
 time_t t = time (NULL);
 struct tm *tmp = localtime(&t);